-All our residence halls are smoke free.
+All residence halls are smoke free.
 Residents and their guests are prohibited from smoking in the building.
 This also applies to electronic cigarettes, vapes, etc.

 In accordance with N.J.S.A.
-26:3D-55 et seq. which TCNJ ID Cards is known as the New Jersey Smoke-Free Air Act and as adopted in N.J.A.C.
+26:3D-55 et seq. which is known as the New Jersey Smoke-Free Air Act and as adopted in N.J.A.C.
 8:6 Smoke-Free Air Regulations, smoking of any tobacco product or use of any electronic smoking devices in any indoor public place or workplace is prohibited.
 Additionally, smoking is prohibited at an exterior area if smoking in the exterior area results in migration, seepage, or recirculation of smoke to an indoor public place or a workplace at which smoking is prohibited.

-The New Jersey Indoor Air Quality Standard (N.J.A.C.12:100-13) does not allow any air contaminants to enter buildings and/or building systems.
-Therefore, The College of New Jersey prohibits smoking of any tobacco product or use of any electronic smoking devices in all residential buildings.

-The College of New Jersey also prohibits smoking a minimum of 10 feet from building entrances, openings, or air intakes.
+(N.J.A.C.12:100-13) does not allow any air contaminants to enter buildings and/or building systems.
+Therefore, The College prohibits smoking of any tobacco product or use of any electronic smoking devices in all residential buildings.
+The College of New Jersey also prohibits smoking within 10 feet from building entrances, openings, or air intakes.
 This distance may be greater if indicated by additional no smoking signage or if requested by the College's administration.